-- Hand washing is the single most important means of preventing exposure to infectious materials.
+Hand washing is the single most important means of preventing exposure to infectious materials.
 Hands must be washed before and after contact with a patient and before and after donning gloves.
 Wash hands with soap and water and alcohol hand cleanser.
 The components of good hand washing technique include using an adequate amount of soap, rubbing hands together to create some friction, and rinsing under running water.
-The most effective way to remove microbes is to first apply soap or hand cleanser to the nail beds and rub them into the palms before rubbing the entire hand. - Each treatment room is to have Cavicide wipes.
-All tables, chairs and equipment should be wiped down in between
+The most effective way to remove microbes is to first apply soap or hand cleanser to the nail beds and rub them into the palms before rubbing the entire hand.

-- patients.
-Each exam room should be cleaned and reorganized between patients. - Used patient gowns and sheets should be thrown away.
+Each treatment room is to have Cavicide wipes.
+All tables, chairs and equipment should be wiped down with appropriate cleaning materials in between patients.
+Each exam room should be cleaned and reorganized between patients.

+Used patient gowns and sheets should be thrown away.
 Blankets should be removed from the room after each patient visit and placed in the dirty laundry hamper.
 Filled laundry bags must be tied off and replaced with empty ones.
 The filled laundry bags need to be placed in the grey locker in the dirty utility area.
-It is the student's responsibility to ensure that this is complete before the end of the shift. - Clean table paper must be rolled onto the examining table and used paper must be discarded. - Used needles must be placed directly into a sharps container.
+It is the student's responsibility to ensure that this is complete before the end of the shift.

+Clean table paper must be rolled onto the examining table and used paper must be discarded.

+Used needles must be placed directly into a sharps container.
 There are stationary and portable sharps containers in every room.
-Used needle counts should be disposed of into a portable sharps container and NOT into a kidney basin. - All safety, waste, and disposal of hazardous materials are handled according to Federal, State, and Occupational Safety and Health Act (OSHA) requirements.
-All SCNM clinical students are required to undergo OSHA training and are responsible for knowing the OSHA guidelines for bloodborne pathogens.
-OSHA guidelines need to be reviewed yearly and documented. - Medical Center policies for handling biohazard materials require that disposables be placed in the red biohazard bags and sharps containers located in each exam room and in the lab.
-Re-usable instruments must be immediately taken to the lab for cleaning and sterilization.
+Used needle counts should be disposed of into a portable sharps container and NOT into a kidney basin.

+All safety, waste, and disposal of hazardous materials are handled according to Federal, State, and Occupational Safety and Health Act (OSHA) requirements.
+All SCNM clinical students are required to undergo OSHA training and are responsible for knowing the OSHA quidelines for blood-borne pathogens.

+OSHA guidelines need to be reviewed yearly and documented.

+Medical Center policies for handling biohazard materials require that disposables be placed in the red biohazard bags and sharps containers located in each exam room and in the lab.
+Reusable instruments must be immediately taken to the lab for cleaning and sterilization.
 Biohazard materials are defined as only those materials that are soaked in blood.
 This does NOT include all supplies and instruments that have come into contact with patient body fluids, such as blood, urine, vaginal secretions, saliva, vomit, etc., unless they are soaked in blood.
-Speculums, unless soaked in blood, are not considered biohazard. - Students are required to have current Cardiopulmonary Resuscitation (CPR) card throughout clinical training.
+Speculums, unless soaked in blood, are not considered biohazard.

+Students are required to have current Cardiopulmonary Resuscitation (CPR) card throughout clinical training.